 Between June 4 and July 6, 2018, LAXART will present a series of ten events to christen and activate the new LAXART gallery.
 Curated by Hamza Walker and Catherine Taft, the series will include talks, concerts, poetry, theater, dance, performance, and a closing party.
-Participants include Peter Evans and Ambrose Akinmusaire; Hilton Als and John Jesurun; Amy Gerstler and Ariana Reine; Bashir Naim and Person; Adam Linder; and many more.
+Participants include Peter Evans and Ambrose Akinmusaire; Hilton Als; Amy Gerstler and Ariana Reine; Bashir Naim and Person; Adam Linder; and many more.
 Preliminary Bill:

 Ambrose Akinmusire (Trumpet) and Peter Evans (Trumpet)

 Monday, June 4

 In 1954, jazz greats Dizzy Gillespie and Roy Eldridge recorded The Trumpet Kings Battle at Radio Recorders, the legendary recording studio, which is now home to LAXART.
 With that session as a blueprint, we present Akinmusire and Evans, two of today’s most well regarded trumpet talents.
 Both have chops to burn and are heavily steeped in a jazz tradition ranging from straight ahead ensemble work to solo improvisation.
 They will square off as improvisers, each with his own deep bag of tricks.